TLia1/Lia-s-media-player/FEATURES.md

 ## Why you'll like it

 - **No alt-tabbing.** Images and videos play where the conversation is happening.
-- **Zero setup for most things.** Hover an image and it just appears; click a video and it just plays.
+- **Zero setup for most things.** Hover an image, and it just appears; click a video, and it just plays.
 - **Stays out of your way.** Nothing shows up until media is actually shared, labels are compact, and everything is downloaded in the background so the game never stutters waiting on a link.
 - **You're in control.** Drag, resize, pin, hide, queue, mute — arrange your media however you like, then close it all when you're done.